KhalidAlsantali/vicinae-caffeinate/README.md

 Spawns two detached processes that survive across extension invocations:

-- **`systemd-inhibit --what=sleep:handle-lid-switch`** — blocks all sleep (idle timeout, explicit suspend, etc.) and prevents logind from acting on lid close, so the system stays awake and the session never locks.
+- **`systemd-inhibit --what=idle:sleep:handle-lid-switch`** — blocks all sleep (idle timeout, explicit suspend, etc.) and prevents logind from acting on lid close, so the system stays awake and the session never locks.
 - **Lid monitor** — polls `/proc/acpi/button/lid/*/state` and calls `kscreen-doctor --dpms off/on` when the lid closes or opens, so the display still blanks on lid close despite the inhibitor.

 The inhibitor's end timestamp is encoded in its `--why` field and recovered via `pgrep`, so no pidfile is needed.